somya93/Workshop_5/README.md

 # Workshop 4

-In this workshop, we'll be extending our previous project into a API.
+In this workshop, we'll be extending our previous project into an API.

 ## Prerequisites